 Notes

 - Use room temperature ingredients.
-It is important that you use room-temperature ingredients like eggs and milk.
-This step ensures that your mixture mixes into a homogenous mixture and bakes perfectly. you don’t want to place cold batter into the oven.
+It is important that you use room-temperature ingredients like eggs.
+This step ensures that your mixture mixes into a homogenous mixture and bakes perfectly.